Regardless of the level of Commercial Building Inspection (Property Condition Report) ordered, our inspector will find:

 - PCR identifies the physical deficiencies* and probable costs for the suggested remedies, outlined in an Executive Summary

-*Physical deficiencies are conspicuous defects or material deferred maintenance of a subject property’s systems, components, or equipment.
-Typically, the PCR excludes deficiencies that may be remedied with routine maintenance or minor repairs.
+Physical deficiencies are conspicuous defects or material deferred maintenance of a subject property’s systems, components, or equipment.
+Typically, this excludes deficiencies that may be remedied with routine maintenance or minor repairs.

 Commercial Building Inspections including data collection we provide a complete evaluation of your mechanical & electrical equipment.
 Our team analyzes many different factors: building materials, thermal and air barriers, building pressures, air balance, duct air flow rate, HVAC, solar load, make up air mixture, equipment operational loads, refrigeration equipment, window R-value, and lighting.
 A mechanical / electrical / building envelop blue print of energy usage is documented and saved for years.
 With continuous energy modeling you will always be able to review your energy program with a click of a mouse.